- Ice cream is a safe but unhealthy treat for dogs (due to its sugar content).

 How Much Ice Cream Can You Give Your Dog?

 Can dogs eat ice cream?
 It’s all in the quantity.
-It is okay for your puppy to have a scoop of ice cream, but too much can be hard on the stomach and cause diarrhea or vomiting.
-So if you want your dog to enjoy some frozen treats this summer, make sure he doesn’t overdo it!
-Dogs need about one tablespoon per pound of body weight, so if Fido weighs 50 pounds, he can have up to 50 tablespoons of ice cream per day.
+It is okay for your puppy to have a scoop of ice cream, but too much can be hard on their stomach and cause diarrhea or vomiting.
+So if you want your dog to enjoy some frozen treats this summer, make sure they don’t overdo it!
+Dogs can have about 1–2 tablespoons at a time, or a little more if they’re a giant breed.

 If you want to give your dog all the benefits of ice cream without the downsides, we got you.
 There are several healthier alternatives to ice-cream available.